Mahkxai/GAC-Tour/README.md

 ![fb_database](https://github.com/hardikshr/GAC-Tour/assets/110008888/56d0e4fb-61ca-4e11-8527-a308b0129291)

 ## Future Enhancements
-Interactive Mapping: Soon, students will have access to an interactive map feature.
+**Interactive Mapping:** Soon, students will have access to an interactive map feature.
 This will allow them to drop a pin on any desired location and upload media for that specific geographical area.

 ## Optimization Ideas
-**Real-Time Notifications:** Implement real-time notifications to inform users when they enter an area with available media, enhancing their experience and engagement.
+**2. Real-Time Notifications:** Implement real-time notifications to inform users when they enter an area with available media, enhancing their experience and engagement.

-**Personalized Recommendations:** Use machine learning algorithms to provide personalized media recommendations based on user preferences and historical interactions.
+**2. Personalized Recommendations:** Use machine learning algorithms to provide personalized media recommendations based on user preferences and historical interactions.

-Lessons Learned
+## Lessons Learned
 Through the development of GAC Tour, the team gained insights into effective integration of Firebase services, handling location-based triggers, and designing user-centric features.
 The project also highlighted the potential for future optimizations to create an even more seamless and engaging user experience.

 ## Project Disclaimer